Python-SIP/sip/sphinx/directives.rst

-This directive is used to specify the Python type that should be used as the meta-type for any C/C++ data type defined in the same module, and by importing modules, that doesn't have an explicit super-type.
+This directive is used to specify the Python type that should be used as the meta-type for any C/C++ data type defined in the same module, and by importing modules, that doesn't have an explicit meta-type.

 If this is not specified then ``sip.wrappertype`` is used.